Inclusion & Diversity Council

 Amanda H. Beck

-Vice President, Public Affairs, HR Policy Association
+Vice President, Public Affairs and Development, HR Policy Association

 Chatrane Birbal